JuliaHealth/KomaMRI.jl/README.md

 ```julia
 SpinLab()
 ```
-Then, press the button that says "Run simulation!" to do your first simulatation :).
+Then, press the button that says "Run simulation!" to do your first simulation :).

 ---